-Reasons for Conclusion on EIA development - the main reasons for the conclusion having regard to the above (Regulation 5(5)a):
+The main reasons for the conclusion reached having regard to (Reg 5 (5)(a)) / (Reg 5 (5)(b)) .

-- The site is not located within a sensitive area as defined by the EIA Regulations - There have been previous permitted developments at the site for proposed aircraft hangars and an administration building, these

-- The site is a previously developed site and the development, the hangars proposed are to be similar in scale to existing hangars and is modest in relation to the overall scale of existing airfield.
-The scale and level of development, in the context of the airfield use, will not have a significant urbanising effect on the locality. - The site as a whole exceeds 1 hectare, however, the area for the proposed development is significantly less than 1 hectare - Preliminary investigations confirm that there are no significant or complex environmental effects resulting from the proposals. - The operators of the Airfield, Tatenhill Aviation Ltd, have confirmed that they are 'relevant airport operators' and therefore they meet the criteria required to undertake development under Schedule 2, Part 8 Class F of the Town and Country Planning (General Permitted Development (England) Order 2015 (as amended).
+- The site is not located within a sensitive area as defined by the EIA Regulations. - There have been previous permitted developments at the site for proposed aircraft hangars and an administration building, these hangars and the building proposed will not result in a significant increase in the frequency or type of air traffic, or from the cumulative impact of these permitted developments.
+Given there will not be a significant increase in air traffic from this development, or cumulatively when considered alongside other developments, there is unlikely to be any significant issues raised in relation to increased noise, emissions or traffic generation. - The site is a previously developed site and the hangars proposed are to be similar in scale to existing hangars and modest in relation to the overall scale of the existing airfield.
+The scale and level of development, in the context of the airfield use, will not have a significant urbanising effect on the locality. - The site as a whole exceeds 1 hectare, however, the area for the proposed development is significantly less than 1 hectare - Preliminary investigations confirm that there are no significant or complex environmental effects resulting from the proposals. - The operators of the Airfield, Tatenhill Aviation Ltd, have confirmed that they are 'relevant airport operators' and therefore they meet the criteria required to undertake development under Schedule 2, Part 8, Class F of the Town and Country Planning (General Permitted Development) (England) Order 2015 (as amended).